-“Getting Your Foot in the Door with Prospects” by Tom Abbott, Soho Sales Coaching on pages 52-53 of the Oct-Dec 2010 edition of The Singapore Marketer
+“Getting Your Foot in the Door with Prospects” by Tom Abbott, Soho Sales Coaching (previously called), on pages 52-53 of the Oct-Dec 2010 edition of The Singapore Marketer

 Creating scripts for scheduling appointments

 Be clear about the purpose of your call.
-Is it to inform, remind or persuade?
-Often, it’s to persuade the prospect to agree to scheduling an appointment with you.
-Most people naturally begin the conversation by asking “how are you?” but that can sometimes appear insincere.
-Try asking “have you got two minutes?” to show that you respect their time.
+Is it to inform, remind, or persuade?
+Often, it’s to persuade the prospect to agree to schedule an appointment with you.
+Most people naturally begin the conversation by asking, “How are you?” but that can sometimes appear insincere.
+Try asking, “Have you got two minutes?” to show that you respect their time.
 Be sure to use your qualifying questions to avoid wasting time and ensure you’re speaking to the right person.
 Use language that resonates with your prospect and shows that you understand their challenges.
-Tell them you’re only looking for 20 minutes of their time at their office and ask “what works better, mornings or afternoons?
+Tell them you’re only looking for 20 minutes of their time at their office and ask, “What works better, mornings or afternoons?
 Tuesdays or Thursdays?”.
-Try asking “what other decision-makers do you think should join our meeting?”.
+Try asking, “what other decision-makers do you think should join our meeting?”.

 Creating a needs assessment for prospects

 Many of us make the mistake of trying to sell our products or services (prescriptions) before fully understanding our prospects’ most pressing challenges (symptoms).
-Could you imagine your doctor handing you a prescription before taking the time to fully understand your symptoms?
+Could you imagine your doctor handing you a prescription before taking the time to understand your symptoms fully?
 Of course not.
 That’s why we create a needs assessment to use as a checklist or diagnostic tool with our prospective customers.

-So how do you begin creating a needs assessment?
-You could start by looking at your offering, approach, philosophy, process, etc. Then rephrase these statements in the form of scale questions where your prospective customers rate themselves on a scale of 1 to 10.
+So, how do you begin creating a needs assessment?
+You could start by looking at your offering, approach, philosophy, process, etc. Then, rephrase these statements in the form of scale questions where your prospective customers rate themselves on a scale of 1 to 10.
 You could send the needs assessment to your prospective customer, ask them to complete it, and return it to you prior to the appointment.
-This will allow you to customize your presentation to specifically address their challenges.
+This will allow you to customize your presentation to address their challenges specifically.
 You can now see how it could be useful as a sales tool because it positions you as knowledgeable in your field and ultimately as an ideal solution provider.

 Engaging prospects effectively